-Lithium supply pipeline is filling but will it be enough?
+CORRECTED-COLUMN-Lithium supply pipeline is filling but will it be enough?
 Andy Home

 Even relatively advanced projects are still struggling for finance despite all the media hype around lithium, according to Lowry, while Tesla's charismatic chief executive Elon Musk "seems to think that if he builds cars, the lithium will come."

 Actually, even Mr Musk might be having second thoughts on lithium supply after those "severe delays" in getting battery packs in the first half of the year.
+(Editing by David Evans)